jimmydv/jd536.github.io/README.md

 This application showcases the projects I have buit using HTML, CSS, Javascript (JQuery - NodeJs..etc).

-I always welcome feedback and suggestions.
+I welcome any feedback and suggestions.

 Thank your time and attention